-- 1. The technical review of applications verifies: - a) That the Applicant Organization has the correct legal status (public entity or nonprofit, tax-exempt, Florida Corporation). - b) That for site-specific projects, the Applicant Organization, if not the owner, has the permission of the Property Owner to conduct the proposed Project on the owner's property and the owner is in concurrence with the application and is a public entity or a Non-profit Organization. - c) That the proposed Project is consistent with selected project type and the purpose of the Small Matching grant program. - d) That the Project Budget does not include non-allowable expenses. - e) That appropriate matching funds ratio has been identified and documentation has been provided. - f) All supporting documentation has been provided. - g) That the research design that meets the Preservation Standards submitted for archaeological Survey projects has been reviewed and approved by the Division. - 2.
+- 1. The technical review of applications verifies: - a) That the Applicant Organization has the correct legal status (public entity or nonprofit, tax-exempt, Florida Corporation). - b) That for site-specific projects, the Applicant Organization, if not the owner, has the permission of the Property Owner to conduct the proposed Project on the owner's property and the owner is in concurrence with the application and is a public entity or a Non-profit Organization. - c) That the proposed Project is consistent with selected project type and the purpose of the Small Matching grant program. - d) That the Project Budget does not include non-allowable expenses. - e) That appropriate matching funds ratio has been identified and documentation has been provided. - f) All supporting documentation has been provided. - 2.
 Only documents that are provided in response to requests for clarification from staff will be considered after the application deadline.
 If necessary, a request for information will be sent with a certain response deadline.
 Such requests will be made in writing to the Applicant Organization via the DOS Grants System online using the contact information provided in the application.
 These requests are to clarify the information already submitted in the application.
 Responses received after the established deadline will not be accepted and the application will be presented to the Review Panel by Division staff as submitted, along with staff recommendations on how to address the outstanding issues.
 Clarifications will become an official part of the application.